Prospect: Information for the user

 Pediatric population between 2 and 18 years:

-Mycophenolate mofetil tablets are used in children and adolescents (between 2 and 18 years) to prevent renal transplant rejection.
+Mycophenolate Mofetil tablets are used in children and adolescents (between 2 and 18 years) to prevent kidney transplant rejection.

-Mycophenolate mofetil tablets should not be used in children under 2 years, as the safety and efficacy data in this age group are limited and no dosage recommendations can be made.
+Mycophenolate Mofetil tablets should not be used in children under 2 years of age, as safety and efficacy data in this age group are limited and no dosage recommendations can be made.

 Other medications and Mycophenolate Mofetil Stada

 If you need to be vaccinated (live vaccines) while taking mycophenolate mofetil, inform your doctor or pharmacist beforehand.
-Your doctor will inform you of the vaccines you can receive.
+Your doctor will inform you about the vaccines you can receive.

-You should not donate blood during treatment with mycophenolate mofetil and at least 6 weeks after completing treatment.
-Men should not donate semen during treatment with mycophenolate mofetil and at least 90 days after completing treatment.
+Do not donate blood during treatment with mycophenolate mofetil and for at least 6 weeks after finishing treatment.
+Men should not donate semen during treatment with mycophenolate mofetil and for at least 90 days after finishing treatment.

 Taking Mycophenolate Mofetil Stada with food and drinks